L0v3P01s0n/fakegpt-cli/README.md

 ## Configuration

-The ChatGPT CLI adopts a three-tier configuration strategy, with different levels of precedence assigned to default values, the `config.yaml` file, and environment variables, in that respective order.
+The FakeGPT CLI adopts a three-tier configuration strategy, with different levels of precedence assigned to default values, the `config.yaml` file, and environment variables, in that respective order.

 Configuration variables: